dainiuxt/kb/docs/index.md

 ### What and Why?

 I had scattered sets of bookmarks/links in various places and pretty common situations were that I just simply lost my links.
-This was very embarrasing and I started to search how I can store all my resources in some centralized system.
+This was very embarrassing and I started to search how I can store all my resources in some centralized system.

 I was lucky and found [MkDocs](https://www.mkdocs.org/).